kogakure/website-hugo-hamburg.stefanimhoff.de/app/content/district/hamburg-hafencity.md

 {{< image src="district/hafencity-62" alt="Traditionsschiffhafen" width="1000" >}}

-I walked along the _Sandtorpark_ and across the _Coffee Plaza_, where a huge coffee bean is a work of art.
-Then along the _Tokiostraße_ and over the Überseeboulevard.
-From _Dar-es-Salaam-Platz_, I was once again able to take a look at the _International Maritime Museum Hamburg_ and the huge beer festival.

 {{< image src="district/hafencity-71" alt="Kesselhaus" width="1000" height="1334" caption="The HafenCity InfoCenter in Kesselhaus." >}}

 {{< image src="district/hafencity-73" alt="Überseeboulevard" width="1000" >}}

+In the middle of _Coffee Plaza_ is a huge coffee bean as a work of art.

 {{< image src="district/hafencity-72" alt="Coffee Plaza" width="1000" height="1334" caption="Coffee Plaza, a huge sculpture of a coffee bean." >}}